None of us likes to think about making a Will, let alone the time when it’s actually needed.

 - Make financial arrangements for their benefit, whatever their age

 - Ensure any children from your first marriage get a share of your estate if you have remarried

 - Incorporate trusts to protect the inheritance of your loved ones

 - Protect your estate from Inheritance Tax with careful planning

 - Protect your estate from those you do not wish to inherit, estranged relatives, for example

-- Provision for your pets can be made
+- Provisions for your pets can be made

-- You can leave a legacy to a favourite charity or organisation, either monetary or a specific gift such as an item of jewelry.
+- You can leave a legacy to a favourite charity or organisation, either monetary or a specific gift such as an item of jewellery.

 - Detail your funeral wishes, including whether you would prefer to be buried or cremated